openclarity/functionclarity/README.md

 ![Untitled Diagram(1) drawio (1)](https://user-images.githubusercontent.com/109651023/189673319-5c66fb32-98f5-430c-a01f-4823ab51fc98.png)

-* Deploy FunctionClarity – deploy the FC "validation" function in the target cloud account (a one time operation); this function will scan and verify new functions when created or updated in the target account
+* Deploy FunctionClarity – deploy FunctionClarity "validation" function in the target cloud account (a one time operation); this function will scan and verify new functions when created or updated in the target account
-* Sign functions  - use the FC CLI to sign the function code or image in the user’s environment, and then upload it to the target cloud account
+* Sign functions  - use FunctionClarity CLI to sign the function code or image in the user’s environment, and then upload it to the target cloud account
 * Deploy the serverless function - using the signed function code/image
 * Verify functions -  the FunctionClarity verifier function is triggered when user functions are created or updated, and does the following:
   * Fetches the function code from the cloud account to the local machine